 APPLICANTS ARE NOT REQUIRED TO HAVE PROFESSIONAL WORK EXPERIENCE FOR PARTICIPATION IN THE PROGRAMME.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For this internship fluency in English required.
-Strong knowledge of Russian would be an advantage.
+For this internship fluency in English or French is required, knowledge of the other is an asset.
+Knowledge of another (COMPANY NAME) official language would be an advantage (i.e. Arabic, Chinese, Russian or Spanish).

 Incomplete applications/personal history profiles (PHPs) will not be reviewed.
-Investigation Support Unit hiring managers will directly contact short-listed applicants for an interview.
+Emergency Response Section hiring managers will directly contact short-listed applicants for an interview.
 For this reason, in the application cover letter it is important that you:

--Specify your general interest in OHCHR, including in the human rights issues, including their political, ethnic, racial, gender equality and socio-economic dimensions and, particularly in the work of the Emergency Response Section;
+-Specify your general interest in OHCHR, including in the human rights issues, including their political, ethnic, racial, gender equality and socio-economic dimensions and, particularly in the work of the Risk Analysis and Prevention Unit;

 -Indicate the scheduled graduation for university study currently underway or more or actual graduation date for recently obtained degree;